Alvin and the Chipmunks (film): Box office

 Alvin and the Chipmunks was released in the United States and Canada on December 14, 2007.
 The film grossed $44.3 million in 3,475 theaters its opening weekend averaging to about $12,750 per venue, placing second at the box office behind I Am Legend.
 Its second weekend was $28.2 million.
 On its third weekend, it surpassed I Am Legend for number 2 at the box office, but ranked behind National Treasure: Book of Secrets.
-The film closed on Thursday June 5, 2008, making $217.3 million in the US and $144 million overseas for a total of $361.3 million worldwide.
+The film closed on Thursday June 5, 2008, making $217.3 million in North America, and $148 million overseas, for a total of $365.4 million worldwide.
+The film was produced on a budget of $55–60 million.
 The sustained box-office success surprised the studio; Elizabeth Gabler of Fox 2000 told the Los Angeles Times, "I look at the numbers every day, and we just laugh".
 Alvin was more profitable than either I Am Legend or National Treasure: Book of Secrets.
 According to MTV, it became the highest-grossing talking animal/cartoon adaptation until its sequel.
 It is 20th Century Fox's second-highest-grossing film that was released in 2007, behind only Live Free or Die Hard.